 - It protects your mobile screen from micro-scratches; it does not matter if you have an iPhone or Pixel or Samsung; you need it.

 - In case of a sudden fall or accidental drop, the Tempered Glass will protect the screen.
 Else you will have to bear the costly repairs.

 - Most phones don’t come with accidental protection or free screen replacement, so it is logical to protect the displays.

 - Protect your eyes from glare.
 Some of the premium scratch guards, help reduce glare.

 - The oleophobic coating may help reduce the fingerprint marks on the screen to some extent.

 - It reduces the touch responsiveness and delightful feel of the naked glass screen.

-- Screen Guards with small or large size than the display looks odd and may come out easily.
+- Screen Guards with small or large size than the display looks odd and may come out quickly.

-The advantages of using a mobile screen protector outweighs the disadvantages by a huge margin, it is always good to use protection(in all cases) than be sorry 🙂
+In my humble opinion – The advantages of using a mobile screen protector outweigh the disadvantages by a considerable margin.
+It is always good to use protection(in all cases – pun intended) than be sorry 🙂